timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 #### Load trip data into TimescaleDB

-Next, let’s upload the taxi cab data into your TimescaleDB instance.
+Next, let's upload the taxi cab data into your TimescaleDB instance.
 The data is in the file called `nyc_data_rides.csv` and we will load it into the `rides` hypertable.
-To do this, we’ll use the `psql` `\copy` command below.
+To do this, we'll use the `psql` `\copy` command below.

 >:WARNING: The PostgreSQL `\COPY` command is single-threaded and doesn't support batching inserts into multiple transactions.
 With nearly 11 million rows of data this import can take